- About ME

 Automotive Research Center

 The Automotive Research Center (ARC) is a University-based U.S. Army Center of Excellence for advancing the technology of high fidelity simulation of military and civilian ground vehicles.
 It represents the key basic research partner of the U.S. Army Tank Automotive Research, Development and Engineering Center (TARDEC) in Warren, Michigan.
 The ARC was established in 1994 at the University of Michigan.
-Our partnership base has evolved over the years to meet the research needs of our Army sponsors and now include Wayne State University, Oakland University, the University of Iowa, Clemson University, Virginia Tech and the University of Alaska, Fairbanks.
+Our partnership base has evolved over the years to meet the research needs of our Army sponsors and now include Wayne State University, Oakland University, the University of Iowa, Clemson University and Virginia Tech.

 Automotive Structural Durability Simulation Center